artsy/README/playbooks/rfcs.md

     You can see our discussion [in slack here](/link/to/slack.com)

-    ## How this RFC is implemented

-    As a trial, we'll add a new Peril rule that implements spellchecking on every PR that includes a Markdown document in README.
-We'll then gather asynchronous feedback from engineers about the new Peril rule and how it impacted their workflow.
-We'll confirm we want this rule and incorporate any further changes to the original RFC.
-We'll then roll out the Peril rule to all systems.

     ## How this RFC is resolved

-    This RFC will be considered approved when 50% of the engineers at Artsy actively approve this proposal.
+    We'll collect feedback on this RFC from the team for a week.
+We'll consider this RFC approved if 50% of the engineering team actively approves of this change.
+Add a 👍 or 👎  reaction to this proposal to vote.

 Give a week for discussion.